πŸ•ŠοΈCEASEFIRE: Iran War Day 40 β€” 2-Week Pause Announced β€”Live Tracker β†’

-The Syria Intervention
+The Syria Intervention:

-2014–Present Β· Red Lines, ISIS, and Another Forever War
+Red Lines, Betrayal, Forever War

 $14.3 billion spent.
 A red line drawn and erased.
 A CIA proxy war where US-armed groups fought each other.
 An air campaign that dropped 34,000+ bombs on ISIS.
 Kurdish allies who lost 11,000 fighters then were abandoned to Turkey.
-And ~900 US troops still there, with no mission, no authorization, and no exit.
+Trump launched 164 cruise missiles at Assad β€” who kept using chemical weapons anyway.
+And ~900 US troops are still there, guarding oil fields, with no mission, no authorization, and no exit.
 Half a million Syrians dead.
 Thirteen million displaced.
 Nobody won.

 $14.3 Billion